Battle of Mogadishu (1993)

-The Battle of Mogadishu (Maalintii Rangers), also known as the Black Hawk Down incident, was part of Operation Gothic Serpent.
-It was fought on 3–4 October 1993, in Mogadishu, Somalia, between forces of the United States—supported by UNOSOM II—against the forces of the Somali National Alliance (SNA) and armed irregular citizens of south Mogadishu.
-The battle was part of the broader Somali Civil War that had begun in 1991.
-The United Nations had initially become involved to provide food aid to alleviate starvation in the south of the country, but in the months preceding the battle, had shifted the mission to establishing democracy and restoring a central government.
+The Battle of Mogadishu (Maalintii Rangers), also known as the Black Hawk Down Incident, was part of Operation Gothic Serpent.
+It was fought on 3–4 October 1993, in Mogadishu, Somalia, between forces of the United States—supported by UNOSOM II—against Somali National Alliance (SNA) fighters and other insurgents in south Mogadishu.

-Seven months after the deployment of U.S. troops to Somalia, on 5 June 1993, the U.N. suffered its worst loss of its peacekeepers in decades when the Pakistani contingent was attacked while inspecting an SNA weapons storage site.
-Mohammed Farah Aidid, head of the SNA, became a fugitive after UNOSOM II blamed his faction for the incident and a hunt for him began that characterized most of the U.N. intervention up until the Battle of Mogadishu.
-As part of the campaign to capture Aidid, U.S. forces in Mogadishu launched the Abdi House raid, on 12 July 1993, resulting in the death of many elders and prominent members of Aidids clan, the Habr Gidr.
-The raid led many Mogadishu residents to join the fight against UNOSOM II forces and it also led Aidid and the SNA to deliberately attack American personnel for the first time on August 8, 1993, which in turn led President Clinton to dispatch the Task Force Ranger to capture Aidid.
+The battle took place during the UNOSOM II phase of the United Nations (UN) intervention in the Somali Civil War.
+The UN had initially dispatched forces to alleviate the 1992 famine, but then shifted to attempting to restore a central government and establishing a democracy.
+In June 1993, UNOSOM II forces suffered significant losses when the Pakistani troops were attacked while inspecting a SNA radio station and weapons-storage site.
+UNOSOM blamed SNA leader General Mohammed Farah Aidid and began military operations against him.
+In July 1993, U.S. forces in Mogadishu conducted the Bloody Monday raid, killing many elders and prominent members of Aidid's clan, the Habr Gidr.
+The raid led many Somalis to either join or support the growing insurgency against UNOSOM forces, and US forces started being deliberately targeted for the first time.
+This, in turn, led American president Bill Clinton to initiate Operation Gothic Serpent in order to capture Aidid.

-On 3 October 1993, U.S. forces planned to seize two of Aidid's high-ranking lieutenants during a meeting deep in the city.
-The raid was only intended to last an hour, but morphed into an overnight standoff and rescue operation extending into the daylight hours of the next day.
+On 3 October 1993, U.S. forces planned to seize two of Aidid's top lieutenants during a meeting deep in the city.
+The raid was only intended to last an hour but morphed into an overnight standoff and rescue operation extending into the daylight hours of the next day.
 While the goal of the operation was achieved, it was a pyrrhic victory and spiraled into the deadly Battle of Mogadishu.
-As the operation was ongoing, Somali forces shot down three American Sikorsky UH-60 Black Hawk helicopters using RPG-7s, with two crashing deep in hostile territory.
+As the operation was ongoing, Somali insurgents shot down three American Black Hawk helicopters using RPG-7s, with two crashing deep in hostile territory, resulting in the capture of an American pilot.
 A desperate defense of the two downed helicopters began and fighting lasted through the night to defend the survivors of the crashes.
-In the morning, a UNOSOM II armored convoy fought their way to the besieged soldiers and withdrew, incurring further casualties but eventually rescuing the survivors.
+Through the night and into the next morning, a large UNOSOM II armored convoy consisting of Pakistani, Malaysian and American troops pushed through the city to relieve the besieged troops and withdrew incurring further casualties but rescuing the survivors.